nasa/GeneLab_Data_Processing/Microarray/Agilent_1-channel/Pipeline_GL-DPPD-XXXX_Versions/GL-DPPD-XXXX.md

 - `norm_data` (R object containing background-corrected and normalized microarray data)

   >
-  > Note: Normalization was performed using the `quantile` method, TODO: insert description of what this does
+  > Note: Normalization was performed using the `quantile` method, which forces the entire empirical distribution of all arrays to be identical

 <br>